-Raducanu loses to Gauff at Australian Open
+Raducanu beaten by Gauff in entertaining encounter

 Teenager Gauff, who famously reached the Wimbledon last 16 as a 15-year-old in 2019, is among the favourites to win the title at Melbourne Park.

+"I told myself to hang in there, Emma played really good tennis towards the end of the match," said 18-year-old Gauff.

+"It was a good quality match for the most part.
+This was a long anticipated match-up so I'm glad it was a good match for the crowd."

-Aiming for her first Grand Slam triumph, the 18-year-old will face Chinese 29th seed Qinwen Zheng or fellow American Bernarda Pera in the third round on Friday.
+Aiming for her first Grand Slam triumph, Gauff will face Chinese 29th seed Qinwen Zheng or fellow American Bernarda Pera in the third round on Friday.

 - How boxing sessions helped me knock out Raducanu - Gauff column